Italian Americans: Civil War

-The great Italian diaspora (1880–1914)
+Period of Italian mass immigration (1880–1914)

-From 1880 to 1914, 13 million Italians migrated out of Italy, making Italy the scene of one of the largest voluntary emigration in recorded world history.
+From 1880 to 1914, 13 million Italians migrated out of Italy.
 During this period of mass migration, 4 million Italians arrived in the United States, 3 million of them between 1900 and 1914.
+They came for the most part from southern Italy and from the island of Sicily.
+This period of large-scale immigration ended abruptly with the onset of WWI in August 1914.
+Most immigrants planned to stay a few years, then take their earnings and return home.
+According to historian Thomas J. Archdeacon, 46 percent of the Italians who entered the United States between 1899 and 1924 permanently returned home.
-Most planned to stay a few years, then take their earnings and return home.
-The immigrants often faced great challenges.
-Unskilled immigrants found employment primarily in low-wage manual-labor jobs and, if unable to find jobs on their own, turned to the padrone system whereby Italian middlemen (padroni) found jobs for groups of men and controlled their wages, transportation, and living conditions for a fee.

-According to historian Alfred T. Banfield:

-Criticized by many as slave traders who preyed upon poor, bewildered peasants, the 'padroni' often served as travel agents, with fees reimbursed from paychecks, as landlords who rented out shacks and boxcars, and as storekeepers who extended exorbitant credit to their Italian laborer clientele.
-Despite such abuse, not all 'padroni' were dastardly and most Italian immigrants reached out to their 'padroni' for economic salvation, considering them either as godsends or necessary evils.
-The Italians whom the 'padroni' brought to Maine generally had no intention of settling there, and most were sojourners who either returned to Italy or moved on to another job somewhere else.
-Nevertheless, thousands of Italians did settle in Maine, creating "Little Italies" in Portland, Millinocket, Rumford, and other towns where the 'padroni' remained as strong shaping forces in the new communities.
+Immigrants without industrial skills found employment in low-wage manual labor jobs.
+Instead of finding jobs on their own, most used the padrone system whereby Italian middlemen (padroni) found jobs for groups of men and controlled their wages, transportation, and living conditions for a fee.
+According to historian Alfred T. Banfield: Criticized by many as slave traders who preyed upon poor, bewildered peasants, the "padroni" often served as travel agents, with fees reimbursed from paychecks, as landlords who rented out shacks and boxcars, and as storekeepers who extended exorbitant credit to their Italian laborer clientele.
+Despite such abuse, not all "padroni" were dastardly and most Italian immigrants reached out to their "padroni" for economic salvation, considering them either as godsends or necessary evils.

-In terms of the push-pull model of immigration, America provided the pull factor by the prospect of jobs that unskilled uneducated Italian peasant farmers could do.
-Peasant farmers accustomed to hard work in the Mezzogiorno, for example, took jobs building railroads and constructing buildings, while others took factory jobs that required little or no skill.

-The push factor came from Italian unification in 1861, which caused economic conditions to considerably worsen for many.
-Major factors that contributed to the large exodus from both northern and southern Italy after unification included political and social unrest, the government's allocation of much more of its resources to the industrialization of the North than to that of the South, an inequitable tax burden on the South, tariffs on the products of the South, soil exhaustion and erosion, and military conscription lasting seven years.
-The poor economic situation following unification became untenable for many sharecroppers, tenant farmers, and small business and land owners.
-Multitudes chose to emigrate rather than face the prospect of a deepening poverty.
-A large number of these were attracted to the U.S., which at the time was actively recruiting workers from Italy and elsewhere to fill the labor shortage that existed in the years following the Civil War.
-Often the father and older sons would go first, leaving the mother and the rest of the family behind until the male members could afford their passage.